koblu/boids/README.md

 # boids
-A code sample for a simple "boids" simulator
+A code sample for a simple "boids" simulator.

+As a code sample, it show cases:
+1. OOP Design (Inheritance, Polymorphism, etc.)
+2. Documentation
+3. A basic, Makefile-based build system
+4. Familiarity with Unix-based systems

 ## Background